MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-multi-container-app-mysql.md

 ## Prerequisites

-This bonus tutorial continues set of tutorials, starting with [Create and share a Docker app with Visual Studio Code](docker-tutorial.md).
+This tutorial continues the series of tutorials, starting with [Create and share a Docker app with Visual Studio Code](docker-tutorial.md).
 Start with that one, which includes prerequisites.
 Then do these tutorials: